 Loving Our Neighbor

 "Loving Our Neighbor" captures our engagement with those outside the church.
 Jesus explained what it means to love our neighbor by pointing to the Good Samaritan who cared for someone in great need who came into his life unexpectedly (Luke 10:25-37).
 Through service and evangelism we want to express God's love to the world around us.
 This starts right where we are—the co-workers, friends, relatives, and literal neighbors God has given to us.
-But this means we are committed to the neighbors we don't even know by church planting locally, nationally, and internationally as God allows (we planted Redeeming Grace Church in Durham in 2011).
+But this means we are committed to the neighbors we don't even know by church planting locally, nationally, and internationally as God allows.
 We believe God has not called us to be a mega-church, but to be a church-planting church (setting aside for a minute that we could never be a mega-church!).

 Finally, we love God, love one another, and love our neighbors for the glory of God, whose name is greater than any name, whose purposes encompass all things, and whose gospel provides the only hope for humanity.
 God help us to be a people that reflects his glory in the midst of the darkness, death, and decay around us.
 God help us to love him, love one another, and love our neighbors.